PiotrPabichCode/talk-tactics-backend-springboot/README.md

 - PostgreSQL: A relational database management system used for storing and retrieving data.
 - JSON Web Tokens (JWT): A method for securely transmitting information between parties as a JSON object.
 - Hibernate: An object-relational mapping framework for Java applications.
-- Swagger UI: A tool for creating visual documentation
+- Swagger UI: A tool for generating interactive API documentation.
+- Mockito: A mocking framework for testing Java applications.

 ## Folder structure: